 Courses taken at Franklin Pierce University take precedence over transfer courses.
 In the event that the student has an over-abundance of transfer credits, credits that apply to one's degree requirements will be posted first while nonessential credits will be held separately.
-When the student changes programs (declares/adds/drops a major, minor and/or certificate), his/her transfer credits may be adjusted to reflect the new program(s).
-When the student has a break of more than 24 consecutive months, his/her transfer credits will be reevaluated based upon current program requirements and policies.
+When the student changes programs (declares/adds/drops a major, minor and/or certificate), the student's transfer credits may be adjusted to reflect the new program(s).
+When the student has a break of more than 24 consecutive months, the student's transfer credits will be reevaluated based upon current program requirements and policies.